-- · the scope, rate of progress and expense of our research and development activities; - the potential benefits of our product candidates over other therapies; - · clinical trial results; - the terms and timing of regulatory approvals; - · our ability, together with any commercialization partner's ability, to market, commercialize and achieve market acceptance for any of our product candidates; and - · our ability to successfully file, prosecute, defend and enforce patent claims and other intellectual property rights, together with associated expenses.
+- the scope, rate of progress and expense of our research and development activities; - the potential benefits of our product candidates over other therapies; - clinical trial results; - the terms and timing of regulatory approvals; - our ability, together with any commercialization partner's ability, to market, commercialize and achieve market acceptance for any of our product candidates; and our ability to successfully file, prosecute, defend and enforce patent claims and other intellectual property rights, together with associated expenses.

-A change in the outcome of any of these variables with respect to the development of Fovista, Zimura or any other product candidate we may develop could mean a significant change in the costs and timing associated with the development of that product candidate.
-For example, if regulatory authorities were to require us to conduct clinical trials beyond those that we currently anticipate will be required for the completion of clinical development of Fovista or any other product candidate or if we experience significant delays in enrollment in any clinical trials, we could be required to expend significant additional financial resources and time on the completion of clinical development.
+A change in the outcome of any of these variables with respect to the development of our product candidates could mean a significant change in the costs and timing associated with the development of that product candidate.
+For example, if regulatory authorities were to require us to conduct clinical trials beyond those that we currently anticipate will be required for the completion of clinical development of a product candidate or if we experience significant delays in enrollment in any clinical trials, we could be required to expend significant additional financial resources and time on the completion of clinical development.

-See the "Liquidity and Capital Resources" section on page 32 of this Quarterly Report on Form 10-Q for more information regarding our current and future financial resources and our expectations regarding our research and development expenses and funding requirements.
+See the "Liquidity and Capital Resources" section on page 36 of this Quarterly Report on Form 10-Q for more information regarding our current and future financial resources and our expectations regarding our research and development expenses and funding requirements.